NunuMarie3000/Can-of-Books-backend/README.md

 ## Estimates

-Name of feature: Storage: As a user, I'd like to view the list of books, so that whenever I visit the page, I can see the a full list of best books.
+1.Name of feature: Book Component: As a user, I'd like to see the list of books, so that I can see what's recommended to me.

 Estimate of time needed to complete: 2 hours

-Start time: approx. 10am
+Start time: approx. 1pm

-Finish time: 11:21am
+Finish time: 2:05pm

-Actual time needed to complete: approx 1.5 hours
+Actual time needed to complete: approx. 1 hour

-Name of feature: Create: As a user, I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.
+2.Name of feature: Create: As a user, I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.

 Estimate of time needed to complete: 5 hours

 Start time: 2:48pm

+Finish time:6:24pm

+Actual time needed to complete: approx. 4 hours

+3.Name of feature: Delete: As a user, I want to remove books from my list, so that only the most important books are on my shelf.

+Estimate of time needed to complete: 6 hours

+Start time:2:50pm

 Finish time: